-Arbitration is a proceeding in which a dispute with a fiancial advisor or stock broker is resolved by an impartial adjudicator
+Arbitration is a proceeding in which a dispute with a fiancial professional or stock broker is resolved by an impartial adjudicator

 In theory, arbitration is a consensual process; a party cannot be forced to arbitrate a dispute unless he agrees to do so.
 In practice, however, many fine-print arbitration agreements are inserted in situations in which consumers have no bargaining power.
 Moreover, arbitration clauses are frequently placed within sealed users' manuals within products, in the case of brokerage accounts you will find them in your account agreement with your broker.
 Arbitration clauses in contracts between broker-dealers and investors have been the norm for more than 20 yearsFinancial institutions across the country are required to be members of the Financial Industry Regulatory Authority (FINRA), a self-regulatory organization.
 FINRA has jurisdiction and authority to supervise and discipline firms that violate its SEC approved rules.
 Financial institutions across the country are required to be members of the Financial Industry Regulatory Authority (FINRA), a self-regulatory organization.

-Arbitration with a fiancial advisor starts when a wronged customer files a claim specifies the relevant facts and remedies requested
+Arbitration with a fiancial professional starts when a wronged customer files a claim specifies the relevant facts and remedies requested

 The arbitration process begins with a party filing a Statement of Claim with FINRA.
 A customer who files a Statement of Claim is called a claimant.
 The party against whom the Statement of Claim is filed is called the respondent.
 The Statement of Claim should provide the details of the dispute, including relevant dates, names of entities and individuals involved, and the type of relief requested and the respondents from whom the claimant is seeking relief or damages.
 The type of relief a claimant may request, includes, but is not limited to, actual monetary damages, interest, and specific performance.
 In addition to the Statement of Claim, a claimant must also file a Submission Agreement and pay the appropriate filing fees, either by check or online.